“Can you tell them to come and pick up their things between 3pm and 5pm? I'll leave it all in a box by the bins.”

-But when it comes to ISA transfers the less coy the better.
+But when it comes to a smooth ISA transfer service, the less coy the better.

-This starts by making sure you’ve given the right account reference number for your ISA to your future ISA provider.
+This starts by making sure you've given the right account reference number for your ISA to your future ISA provider when you fill out your transfer form.
 It might seem simplistic to mention but a little error like this can really hold things up, especially as different companies will need to speak to each other.
 Making them go in circles due to a slip up with your pen can draw the whole process out.